dafny-lang/rfcs/text/0000-reads-clauses-on-methods.md

   method {:extern} Get(k: V) returns (v: Option<V>) reads {}
 }

+// Necessary to support the concurrency-safe signature of Get above,
+// since Dafny can no longer track whether the map contains a key or not,
+// so Get must support the case where the key is not in the map. datatype Option<T> = Some(value: T) | None

 class FibonacciMemoizer {
   const cache: ExternalMutableMap<nat, nat>
   constructor() reads {} {